SleepyStew/coolbox_docs/src/README.md

     icon: bell
     details: Set reminders for yourself, and get notified when they are due.
 Can be set for assessments, and can be received via Desktop or Discord.

+  - title: Dark Mode
+    icon: circle-half-stroke
+    details: Fully functional dark mode across all pages of Schoolbox.
+Toggle between light & dark mode from settings.

   - title: Coloured Tiles
     icon: palette
     details: Brings back the vibrant tile gradients on the homepage.
+Features smooth animations with custom speeds, changed in settings.

   - title: Pretty Subjects
     icon: wand-magic-sparkles
-    details: Subject names now look nice, for example 10Engi1B becomes Engineering
+    details: Subject names now look nice, for example 10Engi1B becomes Engineering.
+Works across all of Schoolbox.

   - title: Live Updating
     icon: sync
-    details: Your timetable, due work, and news sections will all update live.
+    details: (Unfinished) Your timetable, due work, and news sections will all update live.

   - title: Timers
     icon: clock